 pm uninstall --user 0 com.google.android.apps.messaging

 Google Search Bar Widget – Replace with Simple Search and set your search provider to DuckDuckGo for example.
 NOTE: The Google searchbar can be hard coded into the Google launcher.
 If it is and you remove this widget, the search bar will still appear but will not function.
 In this case, look for a new launcher instead.
-Replace with: Evie Launcher or Launcher <3 or Lollipop Launcher or Torque Launcher or ADW Launcher or Nova Launcher Prime (paid).
+Replace with: Evie Launcher or Lawnchair (my favorite) or Lollipop Launcher or Bliss Launcher or Torque Launcher or ADW Launcher or Nova Launcher Prime (paid).
+See more open source launchers.

 Google Pictures – Replaced with Simple Gallery.